-ENGL 33H 4.0 0 Honors Mythology 72 hours lecture Prerequisite: Qualification for the Honors Program and ENGL 1
+ENGL 33H 4.0 units

+Honors Mythology 72 hours lecture

+Prerequisite: Qualification for the Honors Program and ENGL 1 with an emphasis on major themes and genres.

 This class focuses on the study of myths of various nations and archetypal mythic patterns.
-The reading and analysis of literature is based on these myths and patterns.
+The reading and analysis of literature is based on these myths and